How Missed Payments Impact Your Credit Score

 Payment Amount

 Typically, the larger the payment amount and total balance of the debt, the more a missed payment hurts your score.
-Bigger debts, bigger hit.
+Bigger debts mean a bigger hit.

 Type of Debt Payment

-The type of debt has no bearing on how much your credit score is impacted.
-If you miss a payment on a credit card, it’s treated the same as missing a payment on a car loan.
+The type of debt has little to no bearing on how much your credit score is impacted.
+If you miss a payment on a credit card, it’s treated similarly to missing a payment on a car loan.

 Duration of Late Payment